General Information: Philip Harland. Office hours (Vanier 248): Thursdays 2:30-3:30 pm. Seminar: Fridays 11:30-2:20

 - Surprize quizes (10%)

-- Presentation (15 minutes each) on an apocalyptic figure or movement (10%)
+- Presentation (15 minutes each) on the apocalyptic figure or movement explored in your research paper (10%)

-- Assignment 1: Analysis of primary source – 1 Enoch 1-36 (link) as a window into the apocalpytic worldview, due week 4 (15%)
+- Assignment 1: Analysis of primary source – 1 Enoch 1-36 (link) as a window into the apocalyptic worldview, due week 4 (15%)

 - Assignment 2: Research paper on the same apocalyptic figure or movement of your presentation (20%)